blazexnz/blazexnz.github.io/binary-memory-training/README.md

-# Binary to Decimal Memory Training - web version
+# Binary to Decimal Memory Training
 A simple app to generate a random set of binary numbers.
 It displays the numbers in binary on screen, which can then be hidden, and then recalled using decimal format.
 There are interactive features such as dynamic binary number generation, life feedback, and counters to track performance.

 ## Features